European Banking Supervision: Non-performing loans

-The SSM has been actively involved in the making of Non-Performing Loans action plans.
+European Banking Supervision has been actively involved in the making of non-performing loans action plans.
 In the ECB guidance recommendations, the SSM, along with the European Banking Authority (EBA), have introduced a new definition of Non-Performing Loans (NPLs) that relates to the optimisation of the disposal of the NPLs by the banks.
 The main purpose is to integrate the multidimensional framework that the banks use in their evaluation process in the comprehensive assessment by the Supervisory Authority.

 A bank loan is non-performing when the 90-day period is exceeded without the borrower paying the due amount or the agreed interest.
 If customers do not follow the agreed upon repayment terms for 90 days or more, the bank must further protect itself by increasing its equity reserve in the event the loan is not paid.
 The purpose of this procedure is to increase the bank's resilience to shocks by sharing the risk with the private sector.
 In other words, addressing the problems associated with PNPs in the future is paramount to consolidating the banking union, while developing lending activity.

 The new provisions put in place a "prudential backstop," or minimum common loss guarantee for the reserve funds that banks set up to deal with losses from future non-performing loans.
 If a bank fails to meet this agreed minimum level, deductions are made directly from its capital.

-SSM in banking consolidation
+Other mandates

+In addition to the core SREP process, the ECB is also in charge of assessing banks’ acquisition of qualifying holdings, in accordance with Regulation 1024/2013, Art.
+4.